katasec/pulumi-helper/readme.md

 ## Example

-### Setup necessary arguments to run you Pulumi program
+### Setup necessary arguments to run your Pulumi program

 The organization, project and stackname are provided as parameters as per below.
 Set the `Destroy` field to `true` for a `pulumi destory` else, set it to `true` for a `pulumi up`.